logancammish/rust-music-keyboard/README.md

 Alternatively, windows users may download the latest binary (if available) [here](https://github.com/logancammish/rust-music-keyboard/releases/latest).

-### Use as a Rust crate
+### Use as a Rust crate and versioning

-This application is not intended for production use or use inside of a Rust crate; but it should work (suppose you need the `Song` struct, or other functionality).
+This application is not intended for production use or use inside of a Rust crate.

+Versioning format used: `(MAJOR).(MINOR).(MINOR/PATCH)-(STATE)`

+In most cases, there may be no state.